History & Mission

 2012 - 2015

-As part of the 1995 biennial state budget, legislators authorized that all county boards of education be called educational service centers.
+As part of the 1995 biennial state budget, legislators authorized that all county boards of education be called Educational Service Centers.
 In August 1995 our name changed to the Greene County Educational Service Center.
 This same provision also changed the name of our board of education to "governing board."
-Through history as County Offices have moved more from a regulatory agency to one of providing necessary services, the name Greene County Educational Service Center truly fits our mission today which is "... to provide and promote positive leadership, cost effective services to customers, and to foster the achievement of high quality education for all students ..."
+Through history as County Offices have moved more from a regulatory agency to one of providing necessary services, the name Greene County Educational Service Center truly fits our mission today which is "... to promote educational success of students by providing essential, effective, specialized services supporting collaborative partnerships amongst all stakeholders."

-The Greene County Educational Service Center currently provides services to Cedar Cliff, Greeneview, and Sugarcreek Local Schools as well as Beavercreek, Fairborn, Xenia City Schools and Yellow Springs Exempted Village Schools.
+The Greene County Educational Service Center mainly provides services to the Greene County public schools districts: Cedar Cliff Local, Greeneview Local, Bellbrook-Sugarcreek, Beavercreek City, Fairborn City, Xenia Community and Yellow Springs Exempted Village Schools.